ibm-cloud-docs/vpc/vpn-faqs.md

 Yes, you can attach an existing Transit Gateway to the route-based VPN for dynamic routing.
 You don't need to create a new Transit Gateway.

-## Why do I need a Transit Gateway for dynamic route-based connection?
+## What is ASN and why do I need it for dynamic routing?
 {: #faq-vpn-36}
 {: faq}

-A Transit Gateway is essential for dynamic routing because it acts as a central hub for all connections within your network.
-The Transit Gateway manages the routing for all spokes, including VPN connections.
-Without the Transit Gateway the spokes would be unable to communicate with each other, as they rely on the hub Transit Gateway to facilitate and route traffic between them.
+An Autonomous System Number (ASN) is a unique identifier that is used in Border Gateway Protocol (BGP) to represent an Autonomous System (AS).
+It functions similarly to a public IP address in an IPsec connection and serves as a key attribute for identifying devices within a network.
+Each device within the network is assigned to a specific ASN, and without a valid ASN, a VPN gateway cannot successfully establish a BGP session with other devices in the network.

 ## What is the use of advertised CIDRs?
 {: #faq-vpn-37}